ue22-p21/web-intro/README.md

 ## install `npm`

-we need `npm` to install the JavaScript kernel for Jupyter there are numerous ways to install this, they all depend on your platform
+we need `npm` to install the JavaScript kernel for Jupyter;
+there are numerous ways to install this, they all depend on your platform (see below)

 in any case, once done, check your installation with